Ecolab-UMN-DS4C-Challenge/precisionFDA/README.md

 - Healthcare expenses of patients
 - History of pulmonary disease status of patients
 - History of Viral pharyngitis disorder status of patients
-- History of Chronic deasease status of patients
+- History of Chronic disease status of patients
-- History of Cardiopathy deasease status of patients
+- History of Cardiopathy disease status of patients
 - History of Oxygen Therapy status of patients
 - Immunization status of patients
 - Covid-19 Status prediction